-Foods to Avoid for Edema - Edema Diet:
+Foods to Avoid for Edema - Edema Diet

 Foods to Avoid for Edema: Startches, canned vegetables, dairy products & convenience foods should not be included in an edema diet.
 Find out why...

-Edema is a medical condition, caused by accumulation of abnormally large amounts of fluid in the spaces between the body's cells or in the circulatory system.
+Edma is a medical condition, caused by accumulation of abnormally large amounts of fluid in the spaces between the body's cells or in the circulatory system.

 This medical condition causes puffiness and swelling in many areas of the body, including legs, arms, feet, hands, lungs, heart, or stomach area.

 While several medical conditions or medications may contribute to edema, another risk factor is malnutrition or poor nutrition.
 Hence, it is important to include dietary changes to reduce edema-related swelling.
 Following a healthy diet and avoiding certain foods that contain high amounts of sodium may help treat edema.

 Higher consumption of sodium may cause water retention inside your body.
 Consult with your doctor to determine the right amount of sodium that you should intake daily.

 Just like canned vegetables, processed meats also contain significant amounts of sodium.
 You should avoid consuming luncheon meats, sausage, bacon, hot dogs, ham, and canned tuna.

 Canned legumes might also contain high levels of sodium, so prepare your own stuff using dried beans to limit your sodium consumption.
 You should also avoid salted nuts and choose unsalted nuts instead.

 They contain high amounts of sodium and should be avoided by people who are trying to control edema.
 You should avoid foods such as frozen meals, soups and rice, and pasta mixes.
 Furthermore, you should completely avoid fast foods and request your food to be prepared without salt at restaurants.

-Seasonings and condiments: These items can also be a source of sodium in your diet, so avoid seasonings that contains salt.
+These items can also be a source of sodium in your diet, so avoid seasonings that contains salt.
 Check the label to see if it has garlic salt or celery salt.
 You should also keep away from other high sodium condiments such as catsup, prepared salad dressings, and soy sauce.

 Individuals who are trying to get rid of water retention must consume vegetables that are naturally low in sodium.
 It is healthier when prepared fresh without any added sauce or salty seasonings.
 You may also have fresh meat prepared without any additional sauce.

 You can have an allergist or other healthcare provider test you for food allergies or recommend a diet which eliminates certain foods to reduce your edema.
 In addition to any medically-recommended diet options, the following foods have been shown to improve symptoms of edema for many edema sufferers:

-Capisette helps with reducing swelling and reducing edema by providing your body with the electrolytes needed to restore proper fluid tranfer in your cells.
-It then gets rid of excess fluid with natural diuretics.
+Capisette helps with reducing swelling by providing your body with the electrolytes needed to restore proper fluid transfer in your cells.
+It then gets rid of excess fluid using natural diuretics.